fengliu90/DK-for-TST/README.md

 C2ST:

 The code of classifier two sample test (C2ST) has been tested in main.py and main_H0.py.
-It seems valid now.
+It works normally now.
+I use a strategy to set batchsize and number of epochs for C2ST, which makes it perform well.
 However, when we have a lot of samples, test power of C2ST will sligtly drop (see Figure 2 in our paper).

 In Blob example, if we have a lot of example, the classifier actually cannot distinguish two samples (P and Q are different) since two samples are very near.
 This caused that, if x is from P (label is 1), then, x+e is from Q (label is 0), where |e| is a very small value.
 In this case, the classifier actuall cannot distinguish two samples alghouth two sample are from distributions.